As Biden turns 80, Americans ask 'What's too old?' | Cyprus Mail

-Joe Biden turns 80 on Sunday, making him the first octogenarian president in U.S. history.
+Joe Biden turned 80 on Sunday, making him the first octogenarian president in US history.

 He is set to celebrate his birthday with a brunch hosted by his wife, Jill, a celebration that got an extra lift this weekend with his granddaughter’s wedding at the White House on Saturday.